aspnet/AspNetWebStack/README.md

 ## Note: This repo is for ASP.NET MVC 5.x, Web API 5.x, and Web Pages 3.x.
 For ASP.NET Core MVC, check the [MVC repo](https://github.com/aspnet/Mvc).

-**Due to other priorities this project is currently in maintenance mode only.
-There are no planned releases at this time.
-No new features are planned and we are only addressing critical issues as required.**

 ASP.NET MVC is a web framework that gives you a powerful, patterns-based way to build dynamic websites and Web APIs.
 ASP.NET MVC enables a clean separation of concerns and gives you full control over markup.

 This repo includes: